 Since the VAT, at 20% (or sometimes at 5% for special kinds of goods) is already added in, you need to get out your calculator and do some basic math if you want to know how much of the price is tax and how much is simply the value of the goods or services.
 Multiply the asking price by .1666 and you'll find the answer is the tax.
 So, for example, if you bought an item for £120,you would be buying something worth £100 to which £20 in VAT had been added.
 The sum of £20 is 20% of £100, but only 16.6% of the asking price of £120.

 Sometimes, for more expensive items, the merchant may show the VAT amount on the till receipt, as a courtesy.
 Don't worry, that's just for information and doesn't represent any extra charge.

 Almost all the goods and services you buy are subject to VAT at 20%.
 Some things - like books and periodicals, children's clothing, food and medicines - are free of VAT.
 Others are rated at 5%.
 Check HM Revenue & Customs for a list of VAT Rates.

 Unfortunately, with the aim of simplifying the list, the government has geared it towards businesses buying, selling, importing and exporting goods - so it's very confusing and time wasting to ordinary consumers.
 If you just keep in mind that most things are taxed at 20%, you can be pleasantly surprised when they are not.
 And anyway, if you are leaving the EU after your trip to the UK, you can reclaim the tax you've paid.

-This is All Very Interesting, But How Do I Get a Refund?
+How Do I Get a Refund?

 Ah, at last we come to the heart of the matter.
 Getting a VAT refund when you leave the UK for a destination outside the EU is not difficult but can be time consuming.
 So, in practice, it's only worth doing for things you've spent a bit of money on.
 Here's how you do it: